 What if the Temperatures are Wrong

-Unfortunately, because there are so many dehydrators, and so many ways to go about doing things, you’ll need to check with your dehydrator’s manufacturer.
+Unfortunately, because there are so many dehydrators on the market, and so many ways to go about doing things, you’ll need to check with your dehydrator’s manufacturer.

 If you no longer have the manual, do Google search for the manufacturer and model number, and you’ll likely find the .pdf to download and read through.
 Or you can try to contact the manufacturer directly.